 Refugio antiaéreo 307

 When talking about hidden gems in Barcelona, we simply can’t forget to mention this place.
 Originally named Refugi 307, this is one of the last surviving bomb shelters in Barcelona.
 During the Spanish Civil War, the city was constantly bombed and this shelter with its capacity of 2,000 people saved the lives of a lot of refugees.
-If you want to get a slice of Barcelona’s dark history, I strongly suggest you visit this place.
+If getting a slice of Barcelona’s dark history sounds interesting, I strongly suggest you visit this place.

 Montjuïc is home for several of the most famous museums in Spain including, the National Museum of Catalan Art, the Museum of Archaeology and the Ethnology Museum.
 And with so many interesting sights to see around, it’s no surprise that only a handful of people visit Montjuic Cemetery.
 This is actually the biggest cemetery in Barcelona.
 Here, you can find the graves of some of the city’s most famous historical figures.
 The most fascinating part about the cemetery are the modernist quirky statues that decorate some of the graves.
 If you’re looking for some unusual things to do in Barcelona, this is one place you really shouldn’t miss visiting.

 Ancient Synagogue of Barcelona